Habit Stacker

 You can adopt a growth mindset today.
-When you adopt this way of thinking, it will change your belief system and open you too much more success.
-You will stick to your goals and fight for what you want over a long period of time instead of being so short-sighted.
+When you adopt this way of thinking it will change your belief system and open you up to much more success.
+You will be able to stick to your goals, and fight for what you want over a long period of

 The Growth Mindset Wants Challenge Vs Praise

-When you have a growth mindset, you believe that you can improve.
-When you have a fixed mindset, you believe that you get what you get and things can't get any better.
+When you have a growth mindset you believe that you can improve.
+When you have a fixed mindset you believe that you get what you get and things can’t get any better.
 The easiest place to see this play out in society is with intelligence.

 The growth mindset is unstoppable because people with it see challenges as an opportunity to improve.
-If they can't get a math problem, it bothers them, and they don't stop trying until they get it.
+If they can’t get a math problem, it bothers them and they don’t stop trying until they get it.
 They become obsessed with it and figure out different ways to accomplish their mission.
-They never think the answer is just to quit.
+They never think the answer is to just quit.

 How Beliefs Hold You Back From a Growth Mindset